-Turkey Dry Rub Ingredients
+Turkey Dry Rub for Smoking Ingredients

-Other Tools For Smoking a Turkey
+Tools For Smoking a Turkey

 I have had a fairly inexpensive smoker for YEARS and we love it.
 It's also possible to turn a gas grill into a smoker - there are Youtube videos for everything.
 Before smoking a turkey, we always check to be sure we have an extra full propane tank, wood chips, etc.